-DEI’s innovations in wild and cultured fisheries has enhanced Maine’s marine economy for many years.
+DEI’s innovations in wild and cultured fisheries have enhanced Maine’s marine economy for many years.
 We have created new aquaculture and fisheries opportunities for fishermen and other entrepreneurs by discovering successful shellfish hatchery, nursery and grow-out techniques for multiple species and by producing shellfish seed stock at a commercial scale.

 – Producing hard clam (northern quahog), Razor clam, and Atlantic surf clam seed for the shellfish culture industry.

 – Advancing hatchery, nursery and grow-out trials of Arctic surf clams, a potential new and high value Maine aquaculture seafood product.

 – Pursuing research to break the bottleneck in European oyster seed production by rearing larvae consistently through their settlement phase.

 – Being open to research opportunities and partnerships to study species such as Sea scallops, Sea urchins, kelp and Jonah and Rock crab.

 – Publishing our research results in scientific journals, and sharing information through media, keynotes and workshop presentations.

 – Participating in collaborative initiatives that include potential aquaculture opportunities for Maine’s coastal communities.

 – Offering entrepreneurs a private business incubator (300 sq. ft.) ; with running seawater to develop new seafood ideas and initiatives.